abulka/relationship-manager/README.md

 Done!
 ```

+> A similar example for Java is available in `relmgr_java/ExampleCustomerOrders-Java/`.

 A generics version of relationship manager would be cool - that way no casting would be required.
 Presently all calls to relationship manager return objects or lists of objects - which you have to cast to the specific type you actually have stored.
-You can see this casting in the above example.
+You can see this casting in the above example code.

 #### Other C# examples